qiqi-lu/kernel-learning-deconvolution/python/README.md

 - Python implementation of conventional Richardson-Lucy Deconvolution (RLD) with different backward kernels, includeing traditional, Gaussian, Butterworth, Wiener-Butterworth (WB).

 ## File structure
+`./checkpoints`: include the saved models for different data set.

 `./data`: includes the example simulation data used to training and test methods, and partial publicly accessiable fluorescence microscopic images (including BioSR, Confocal/STED volumes, LLSM volumes).
-The complete data sets are accessiable from the original repositry.
+The complete data sets are accessible from the original repositories.

+`./methods`: includes the MATLAB codes of `DeconvBlind` and Python codes of RLD using different backward kernsls.

 `./models`: includes the Python codes of `KLD` (`./models/kernelnet.py`).

-`./checkpoints`: include the saved models for different data set.

-`./methods`: includes the Matlab codes of `DeconvBlind` and Python codes of RLD using different backward kernsls.
+`./outputs`: saves the output results of `evaluate_model.py`.

+`./Phantom_generate`: includes the MATLAB codes used to generate simulation phantoms.

+`./utils`: includes the functions used to processing data, quantitatively evaluation, plot images.

 ## Enviroment
 We run our codes on Windows 11 (optional) without GPU.
 The version of Python is 3.11.9, which must high then 3.7.